maccoda/PTV-API/README.md

 build tool of choice.

 ### Code

+*This was V2 API, V3 API will be documented once more has been completed*

 Once you've got these you can create a `PtvRequest` object and that is all you need to obtain the information from PTV.
 This will build your request and return